jrking365/developer-values/code/DO_DONT.md

   Do's and Don'ts
 </h1>

-## DO Comment your code
+## DO comment your code

 Single line comment to add context to a business logic operation or to explain a complex function.
 Code blocks for larger paragraphs.

-## Do follow the guidelines
+## DO follow the guidelines

-## Do setup your gitignore and dockerignore files
+## DO setup your gitignore and dockerignore files

-Repositories and Containers should be crap-free
+Repositories and Containers should be crap-free.

-## Do include screen captures in your pull requests
+## DO include screen captures in your pull requests

-(Front-end) This is to ensure that the code works on all devices
+(Front-end) This is to ensure that the code works on all devices.

 ## Do NOT use improper or unclear name for services